Skip to content

 RemovabilityCan be vacuumed out and reinstalled if the ceiling is ever replaced.depends on the jobLifts out cleanly so a plumber or electrician can get into the underfloor and put it back.

 GuaranteeCarries a transferable Comfort Zone® Life-of-House Guarantee.
-We don't know of another insulation in Australia that does. better hereBacked by our Best Service Guarantee plus the maker's product warranty.
+We don't know of another insulation in Australia that does. better hereBacked by our Best Service Guarantee plus the manufacturer's product warranty.

 Straight answers

-Cellulose vs polyester: the questions I get asked most.
+Cellulose fibre vs polyester: the questions I get asked most.

 Cellulose or polyester, which one should I actually use?+

 It depends on the cavity.
-For a ceiling, I'd use pumped-in cellulose every time: it goes in as one seamless blanket with no gaps, it's borax-treated so pests won't live in it and it has been shown to slow fire spread, and it carries a transferable Life-of-House guarantee.
+For a ceiling, I'd use pumped-in cellulose fibre every time: it goes in as one seamless blanket with no gaps, it covers the tops of the joists and buries your water pipes, it's borax-treated so pests won't live in it and it has been shown to slow fire spread, and it carries a transferable Life-of-House guarantee.
 For underfloor, where a loose-fill product is the wrong tool, polyester batts are exactly what I'd reach for.
 I sell and fit both, so I've got no reason to push one over the other.
 I just match the product to the job.

 Why don't you pump cellulose under the floor?+